This Will Make You Never Want to Clean Ear Wax From Your Ears

 0 comments

 Is it true that we should use cotton sticks to clean ear wax from our ears?
-Was it my mother or my grandmother, who said to me and it’s definitely true: “You shouldn’t put anything in your ear smaller than your elbow”!!
+Was it my mother or my grandmother, who said to me and it’s true: “You shouldn’t put anything in your ear smaller than your elbow”!!

 But, to understand why it’s wrong to clean the water from our ears while bathing, we first must tell ourselves about ear wax and its purpose.